 - Incorporate into achievement bullet points

-- Mention in professional summary/objective
+- Mention in the professional summary or objective

-- List in certifications and licenses section
+- List in the certifications and licenses section

 Common Nursing Resume Mistakes to Avoid